ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-AT.md

 * `myservice` is the CRN service-name of your service.
 * `provision_key` - see [Super Tenant instructions](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/enable-ST.html#before) for how to obtain this key.

 Notice that the service is `logdnaat` instead of `logdna`.
-The `associated_logging_crn` parameter links the STS and ATS together.
+The `associated_logging_crn` parameter links the STSender and ATSender together.

-In the Observabilty view, click "Activity Tracker" and see your new ATS.
+In the Observabilty view, click "Activity Tracker" and see your new ATSender.

 ![AT in Observability](images/AT-Observability.png)